19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Address on sentence, mitigation and sentence

-228\.—(1) On the conviction of the accused the prosecution may where it thinks fit, address the court on sentence.
+228\.—(1) On the conviction of the accused, the prosecution may where it thinks fit address the court on sentence.

 (2) The address on sentence may include —